Leap Year Calendar

 The next leap year will occur 4 years later, in 2028, adding an extra day to make it a 366-day year.

-Is 2024 a leap year?
-Yes, 2024 is a leap year, with the leap day falling on the year's 9th Thursday, February 29.
-The very next leap year will occur 4 years later, in 2028, adding an extra day to make it a 366-day year.
-Interestingly, leap years are not exclusive to the Gregorian calendar; they are also featured in other calendar systems.
+Is 2025 a leap year?
+No, 2025 is not a leap year.
+The most recent leap year was 2024, with the leap day on Thursday, February 29, 2024.
+The next leap year will be in 2028, adding an extra day to create a 366-day year.
+Leap years are not unique to the Gregorian calendar; various calendar systems incorporate similar adjustments to align with the solar or lunar cycles.

 What is a Leap Year?